 The Men’s Resource Center provides academic and peer support to self-identified men of color to help empower them and improve their college experience.
 Services provided to help students achieve their goals include professional and peer mentoring, intensive academic support, networking with other students, career exploration, and cultural and educationally-focused trips and activities.

 Room D-205, Ext.
 5175

-TRiO addresses the academic and vocational needs of students with disabilities or who are first-generation or low income.
-The program provides advisement, counseling, tutorials, technology and academic workshops, transfer assistance, and other initiatives such as academic coaching.
+Affiliation with TRiO increases the chances of persistence leading to graduation by addressing the academic and vocational needs of students with disabilities or students who are first-generation or low income.
+The program provides advisement, counseling, technology and academic workshops, transfer assistance, and other initiatives such as academic coaching.
 Intakes are available throughout the calendar year.

 KCC Urban Farm